jasano/CarPiHat/README.md

 ```
 Save this script to "/home/pi/carPiHat.py"

-Then add the following to "/etc/rc.local"
+Then add the following to "/etc/rc.local" # On my fresh install of OAP 12, it seemed rc.local was not running at boot.
+I had to follow some instructions online to get this to work: https://www.linuxbabe.com/linux-server/how-to-enable-etcrc-local-with-systemd
 >python /home/pi/carPiHat.py &
+# Is that ampersand supposed to be there? ^
 This will start the script when the Pi boots.

 Next, add the following to "/boot/config.txt"